 6.2 CAT II/III approaches.
 In simulated IMC down to DH, using flight guidance system.
-Standard procedures of crew coordination (task sharing, call out procedures, mutual surveillance, information exchange and support) shall be observed. ✓ (As per SOP) ✓ (As per SOP) М As per SOP May be combined with any other scenario or element 6.3 Go-around from DH ✓ (As per SOP) ✓ (As per SOP) As per SOP May be combined with any other scenario or element a successful approach, and ground/airbo Note 1: The training also shall include a go-around due to (simulated) insufficient RVR, wind shear, aeroplane deviation in excess of approach limits for a successful approach, and ground/airborne equipment failure prior to reaching DH and, go-around with simulated airborne equipment failure.
-Note 2: Special attention shall be given to go-around procedures with pre-calculated manual or automatic go-around attitude guidance.
+Standard procedures of crew coordination (task sharing, call out procedures, mutual surveillance, information exchange and support) shall be observed. ✓ (As per SOP) √ (As per SOP) М As per SOP May be combined with any other scenario or element 6.3 Go-around from DH √ (As per SOP) √ (As per SOP) М As per SOP May be combined with any other scenario or element a successful approach, and ground/airbo orne equip ment fail ure prior to reaching DH and, go shear, aeroplane deviation in excess of approach limits for or or automatic go-around attitude guidance.
 6.4 Landing(s) with visual reference established at DH.
-(Auto-land if fitted.) ✓ (As per SOP) ✓ (As per SOP) As per SOP May be combined with any other scenario or element PBN To establish or maintain PBN privileges, one approach shall be an RNP APCH. ✓ M (if PBN required) As per SOP May be combined with a 3D approach or as a stand- alone test item.
+(Auto-land if fitted.) √ (As per SOP) √ (As per SOP) М As per SOP May be combined with any other scenario or element PBN To establish or maintain PBN privileges, one approach shall be an RNP APCH.
+M (if PBN required) /13 pci 30i May be combined with a 3D approach or as a stand- alone test item.